-Conservation Area An area of special architectural or historic interest, designated under the Planning (Listed Buildings & Conservation Areas) Act 1991, whose character and appearance it is desirable to preserve and enhance.
+Conservation Area An area of special architectural or historic interest, designated Conservation Area · · · · under the Planning (Listed Buildings & Conservation Areas) Act 1991, whose character and appearance it is desirable to preserve and enhance.
 There are special rules on some development in conservation areas.
 Conservation Area Appraisal A published document defining the special architectural or historic interest that warranted the conservation area being designated often including policy recommendations in the interest of protecting or enhancing its character.
-Flood Risk Assessment (FRA) An assessment of the likelihood of flooding in a particular area so that development needs and mitigation measures can be carefully considered.
 Local Green Space Green areas of particular importance to local communities designated to provide special protection against development.
 Local Plan A portfolio or folder of documents Development Plan Documents (DPDs) and Supplementary Planning Documents (SPDs), setting out the planning strategy for a local planning authority area.
 Local Planning Authority The public body whose duty it is to carry out specific planning functions for a particular area.
 All references to local planning authority apply in this Plan to Teignbridge District Council NPPF The National Planning Policy Framework (NPPF) sets out the Government's planning policies for England and how these are expected to be applied.
 It sets out the Government's requirements for the planning system only to the extent that it is relevant, proportionate and necessary to do so.
 It provides a framework within which local people and their accountable councils can produce their own distinctive local and neighbourhood plans, which reflect the needs and priorities of communities.
 NPPG The National Planning Practice Guidance (NPPG) is a web-based resource which brings together planning guidance on various topics into one place.
-It was launched in March 2014 and coincided with the cancelling of the majority of Government Circulars which had previously given guidance on many aspects of planning.
+It was launched in March 2014 and coincided with the cancelling of the majority of Government

+Circulars which had previously given guidance on many aspects of planning.
 Neighbourhood Plan A development plan prepared by a Parish Council or Neighbourhood Forum for a particular neighbourhood area (made under the Planning and Compulsory Purchase Act 2004).
 SHMA A Strategic Housing Market Assessment is a study of the way the housing market works in a particular area.
 It looks into the type of households living in the area, where they work and what sort of housing they live in.
 It attempts to estimate future housing needs across the area, broken down by tenure and size of housing.
 Sustainability Appraisal The consideration of policies and proposals to assess their impact on sustainable development objectives.
 Sustainable Development The National Planning Policy Framework defines it as 'Development that meets the needs of the present without compromising the ability of future generations to meet their own needs.
 It is central to the economic, environmental and social success of the country and is the core principle underpinning planning.
 Simply stated, the principle recognises the importance of ensuring that all people should be able to satisfy their basic needs and enjoy a better quality of life, both now and in the future.
 1